caolan/async/README.md

 * worker(task, callback) - An asynchronous function for processing a queued task.
-* concurrency - An optional callback which is called when all the tasks have been completed.
-The callback may receive an error as an argument.
+* concurrency - An integer for determining how many worker functions should be run in parallel.

 __Queue objects__